GrinonBarrett/Taksidos/Core Rules/2=Combat/6=Dying and Unconsciousness.md

 ### UNCONSCIOUSNESS AND DEATH

 A character may receive as many wounds as appropriate to their class and level.
 This total is referred to as hitpoints (or HP).
 Once they receive a wound while this pool is depleted, they must make a [Fort] or [Will] save with a DV of 10 + the number of wounds or immediately become incapacitated.
 If they succeed, they are still stable- but suffer a level of fatigue.
 A failure results in passing out (incapacitated).
-A critical success allows you to soldier on.
+A critical success allows you to soldier on with no effect.
 A critical failure kills you.
 A creature may also have hitpoints.

 This is ***the incapacitation save***.